First Foundation Bank Review

 3. Senior Interest Checking (available to those aged 55 and over)

-All three accounts come with a credit card, no limitations, and several features and perks, including;
+Each of the three accounts comes with an ATM card, no limitations, and several features and perks, including:

 • Online banking